2022 Cybersecurity Conference present

-The Cyber Hackathon will have two rounds.
-The qualifying round will be held from the 16th to the 18th of August virtually, while the final round will be held on the 24th of August.
-The top three will be awarded on the 25th of August at the 2021 Cybersecurity Conference by the Minister of Communications and Digital Economy.
+The Cyber Hackathon will have one final round.
+This will be held from the 3rd to the 4th of October.
+The top three will be awarded on the 6th of October at the 2022 Cybersecurity Conference by the Minister of Communications and Digital Economy.

 CTF (Capture The Flag) is a special type of information security competition that challenges contestants to solve a variety of tasks ranging from a scavenger hunt on public websites to basic programming exercises, to hacking your way into a server to retrieve sensitive data.

 CTF consists of a series of challenges that vary in their degree of difficulty, and that require participants to exercise different skillsets to solve.
 Once an individual challenge is solved, a “flag” is given to the player, and they submit this flag to the CTF server to earn points.
 Players can be lone wolves who attempt the various challenges by themselves, or they can work with others to attempt to score the highest number of points as a team.